-Smart growth is crucial to sustain all of the building and investment happening.
-There are concerns to keep in mind like building too much too fast.
+Strategic growth is crucial to sustain all of the construction and investment happening.
+There are concerns to keep in mind like building too much too fast

-"We are mindful of smart growth and use data and research to inform our decision making," Wiederwohl noted.
-"In addition, in creating the plans mentioned above, we always look ahead to what sustainable development means for our city and neighborhoods.
-From new hotels developed in our downtown to preserving the beautiful Victorian architecture in Old Louisville and historic shotguns across our city, we understand that while building new, we must also preserve and maintain the assets that makes our community unique."
+"We are mindful of our growth and use data and research to inform our decision making," Wiederwohl noted.
+"In addition, when creating the plans mentioned, we always look ahead to what sustainable development means for our city and neighborhoods.
+From new hotels developed in our downtown to preserving the beautiful Victorian architecture in Old Louisville and historic shotguns across our city, we understand that while building new, we must also preserve and maintain the assets that make our community unique."